 It was easy since you use the same marinade and process to make them.
 I wanted to make bulgogi beef burgers but didn’t have buns and don’t like to use the oven in the summer.
 My second thought was a stir fry style meal, but I saw the homemade kimchi and that was my inspiration—no bake rice burger buns!

-The biggest problem I faced was getting the rice to stick together like a bun so I added some sesame oil and I crisp the outside for more of a bun-like appearance.
-I needed some type of form and even considered—just for a minute, mind you—cutting out the bottom of a cat food can.
+The biggest problem I faced was getting the rice to stick together like a bun so I added some sesame oil and 1 tbsp of cornstarch then I crisp the outside for more of a bun-like appearance.
+But if you’re using the sushi rice, this is not an issue.

 That actually helped my brain make the leap to the mini 3-inch cheesecake spring molds since cat food cans lightly danced across my mind for the mini cheesecake before I broke down and bought the forms.

-- 4 cups cooked Sushi rice (I used the cooked leftover rice in this recipe )
+- 4 cups cooked Sushi rice (I used some leftover rice here)

 - 2 tbsp sesame oil, to taste